-Fund Balances - Total Governmental Funds \$ 50,079 Adjustments for the Statement of Net Position: Capital assets used in governmental activities are not current financial resources and, therefore, not reported in the governmental funds.
-Capital assets - non-depreciable 347,092 Capital assets - net depreciable 856,769 Other long-term assets are not available to pay for current-period expenditures and, therefore, are reported as unavailable revenue in the funds 89,908 Deferred outflows of resources, represent a consumption of net position that applies to a future period(s) and is not recognized as an outflow of resources (expenditure) until then.
-Pension contributions 23,544 Pension investment earnings 60,178 Pension experience vs. assumptions (2,355) Some liabilities, including bonds payable, are not reported as liabilities in the governmental funds.
-Accrued interest (1,388) Non-current liabilities due in one year (55,000) Non-current liabilities due in more than one year (14,013) Net pension liability (136,122) Net Position of Governmental Activities \$ 1,218,692
+Fund Balances - Total Governmental Funds \$ 27,587 Adjustments for the Statement of Net Position: Capital assets used in governmental activities are not current financial resources and, therefore, not reported in the governmental funds.
+Capital assets - non-depreciable 347,092 Capital assets - net depreciable 870,189 Other long-term assets are not available to pay for current-period expenditures and, therefore, are reported as unavailable revenue in the funds 24,585 Deferred outflows of resources, represent a consumption of net position that applies to a future period(s) and is not recognized as an outflow of resources (expenditure) until then.
+Pension contributions 17,491 Pension investment earnings 44,516 Deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenues) until then.
+Pension experience vs. assumptions (8,474) Some liabilities, including bonds payable, are not reported as liabilities in the governmental funds.
+Accrued interest (68) Non-current liabilities due in one year (18,164) Non-current liabilities due in more than one year (559) Net pension liability (130,746) Net Position of Governmental Activities \$ 1,173,449